 Flashing BLHeli_32 Firmware

-REMOVE YOUR PROPS before continuing…
+REMOVE propellers before continuing…

-You will be prompted if you want to flash this firmware, click “Yes” and the flashing will begin.
+You will be prompted if you want to flash this firmware, click “Yes”

-Check your ESC settings and make sure they are correct, such as direction and other parameters.
+Check your ESC settings and make sure they are correct, such as motor direction and other parameters.

 I am getting an error when trying to flash new firmware: “Unable to establish server connection!”.

 BLHeliSuite32 checks if your BLHeli32 ESC’s are genuine before flashing new firmware to them.
-No internet, no check and thus it fails.
+No internet, cannot check, and thus it fails.

-I am getting error “Initialization of serial 1wire passthrough or 4way interface failed!
+I am getting an error “Initialization of serial 1wire passthrough or 4way interface failed!
 Please check Betaflight revision for support of serial 1wire passthrough or 4way interface!”

-- Jun 2017 – article created
+- Jun 2017 – Article created